gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 == Spectral Harmonization

-Landsat 8/9 OLI spectral bands are natively compatible with Landsat 5/7 TM/ETM+ for vegetation analysis when using USGS Collection 2 Level-2 Surface Reflectance data.
-As confirmed by USGS calibration documents and Crawford et al. (2023), the geometric and radiometric improvements in Collection 2 render post-hoc OLS harmonization unnecessary for most monitoring applications.
+Landsat 8/9 OLI spectral bands are natively compatible with Landsat 5/7 TM/ETM+ for vegetation analysis when using USGS Collection 2 Level-2 Surface Reflectance data. *Crawford et al. (2023)* demonstrate that the geometric and radiometric improvements in Collection 2 significantly reduce the need for post-hoc OLS harmonization (e.g., Roy et al., 2016) for general monitoring applications.

+*Design Decision:* This methodology relies directly on USGS Collection 2 Level-2 inter-calibration.
+We acknowledge minor spectral response differences between sensors (OLI vs TM/ETM+) as a known uncertainty, but prioritize the preservation of original radiometric data over the introduction of potential transformation artifacts.

 *Processing Protocol:*
 - *Landsat 5 & 7*: Bands B3 (Red) and B4 (NIR).